vijaysbhat/dojo/cs_problems.md

   <summary>
     Common Operations

 * Create a list of n integers / characters
+* Sort a dict / array of tuples

   </summary>